Rami-Sabbagh/satellite-simulator/README.md

 1. Clone the git repository locally or download the source-code and extract it.
 2. Install [Node.js](https://nodejs.org/) 16 or later on your system.
-3. Install Yarn 1.x globally on the system. (command works cross-paltform).
+3. Install Yarn 1.x globally on the system. (command works cross-platform).

 ```
 npm install -g yarn